textpattern/textpattern.github.io/themes/themes-a-complete-walk-through.md

 ### Previewing themes

 The ability to preview theme composition and its relationship with website architecture, as well see how it looks on the front-end as you make changes, is rather important.
-Textpattern provides features to do it all in one place without affecting the *live* conditions.[^careful]
+Textpattern provides features to do it all in one place without affecting the *live* conditions (being careful not to disrupt things by changing system preferences and/or plugins along the way).

-[^careful]: As long as you're careful and don't start deleting plugins or changing preferences, or whatever.

 #### Preview link